5 Situations When You Do Not Perform CPR

 If there are no signs of permanent livor mortis and the person is unconscious or not breathing, CPR may be required to restore circulation and respiration.
 In these cases, starting CPR right away could significantly affect the victim’s chances of survival.

 CPR can be stopped if the individual wakes up with spontaneous breathing, coughing, intentional movement, a noticeable heartbeat or other signs of life.
 It implies the victim’s body has somewhat recovered its functionality and reactivity and may not need extra CPR.
-The focus should be to move to guarantee the victim’s airway is clear, giving appropriate clinical consideration and support and saving stability until clinical help shows up.
-If you see signs of life on the victim, that when to stop CPR.
+The focus should be to move to guarantee the victim’s airway is clear, giving appropriate clinical consideration and support and maintaining stability until clinical help shows up.
+If you see signs of life in the victim, that’s when to stop CPR.

 These are the obvious signs of life that a victim shows: